hyperfluid-tech/axios-robots/README.md

 ## Contributing

+We love contributions! 🤝 Whether it's reporting a bug, suggesting a feature, or writing code, we'd love to have you involved.

+Please feel free to submit a Pull Request.
+If you're looking for a place to start, check out the [Roadmap](#-missing--todo).

-Contributions are clear!
-Please follow the existing Clean Architecture pattern:
+When contributing, please try to follow the existing **Clean Architecture** pattern:
-- **`domain/`**: Core logic (fetching/parsing robots.txt).
+- **`domain/`**: Core logic (RobotsService, fetching/parsing robots.txt).
 - **`errors/`**: Custom error classes and messages.
 - **`interceptor.ts`**: Axios integration logic.
 - **`types.ts`**: Shared interfaces.